BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### IEBPTPCH

 IEBPTPCH is an IBM utility program that is used to print or punch records from a sequential or partitioned dataset.
-Our examples show using IEBPTPCH to write all members of a "Staging" dataset into a single outpu.
-It is useful for shipped objects, such as DB2 Binds or CICS newcopies.
-Then the output is further processed in subsequent step in the shipping job.
+Our examples show using IEBPTPCH to write all members of a "Staging" dataset into a single output file.
+It is useful for shipped objects such as DB2 Binds or CICS newcopies.
+Then, the output is further processed in subsequent step in the shipping job.
 See the __#RJNDVRA__ member example.

 ### Multiple Endevors

 If you are running multiple Endevors, it would be unreasonable to expect that dataset names and jobcard values (for example) be the same on all of them.
-A more reasonable expectation is to allow each Endevor (or Lpar) to use its own dataset names, jobcard values and other image-specific variations.
+A more realistic expectation is for each Endevor (or Lpar) to use its own dataset names, jobcard values and other image-specific variations.

-If **DBOX** is the name of an Lpar, then **@DBOX** is the name of a "callable Rexx" service, providing site-specific information for just that Lpar.
+If **DBOX** is the name of an Lpar, then **@DBOX** is the name of a "callable Rexx" service, providing image-specific information for just that Lpar.
 Other Lpars can have their own "callable Rexx" services too.
 Then, the necessary differences from one Endevor to the next can be managed in "callable Rexx" service routines, and not managed in the common code.
-The example **C1BMXIN.skl**, paired with the **@DBOX** member, shows how this can be done.
+The example **C1BMXIN.skl**, paired with the **@DBOX** member, shows how this is done.

 A "callable Rexx" service can be engaged anywhere REXX is run.
 One of the places is  within an ISPF skeleton.
 Member **C1BMXIN.skl** references a CSIQCLS0 library whose name might differ from one Lpar to the next.
 When running on the DBOX Lpar, it calls **@DBOX** for the value of **MyCLS0Library** and assigns the returned dataset name to a new variable named **CSIQCLS0**.
 Then, the **&CSIQCLS0** variable will be replaced with the datset name whenever it is found.